mattjennings/vite-plugin-excalibur-resources/README.md

 Automatically loads your resources for [Excalibur](https://excaliburjs.com/) games.

-All of the Excalibur resource types are supported as well as Tiled and Aseprite.
+All of the Excalibur resource types are supported as well as Tiled and Aseprite, with some configuration.

 ```js
 // equivalent to ex.ImageSource('/res/player.png')